Tisza Party: Formation and name

-The party was founded on 23 October 2020 by Attila Szabó and Boldizsár Deák, and planned to contest the then upcoming election in 2022.
+The party was founded in Eger on 23 October 2020 by local politicians and entrepreneurs Attila Szabó and Boldizsár Deák, and planned to contest the 2022 Hungarian parliamentary election.
 The party rejected state funds and instead relied on donations and personal wealth of its members.
 While it collected 222,000 forints, the party could not run in the elections that year.